alexknvl/fuzzball/README.md

 # fuzzball
 Scala fuzzer. [~44 bugs found in Dotty](https://github.com/lampepfl/dotty/issues/4389) so far.
+Powered by a two-layer LSTM (400 units) network trained only for a couple hours.

 > Code is slower and uglier than it needs be.
 Such is life.